RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 Multiplexer and Registrar connect to Valkey using the information held in "/etc/lenticularis/conf.json".
 Copy and edit the configuration file.
+Set the password to Valkey in it.
 KEEP "conf.json" SECURE ALL THE TIME.
-It holds the password to Valkey.
 Access keys are stored in the keyval-db in raw text.

 ```
 # cp $TOP/v2/unit-file/conf.json /etc/lenticularis/conf.json